exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 with a few additional parameters.

 #### Generate Template Config
-Use `--ejb-module-name` for fully qualified name of your `ServiceModule`.
+Use `--ejb-module-name` for fully qualified name of your service module.

 ```$sh
 $ ejb-app generate-template testnet/common.toml \